gaehlerm/SoftwareEngineering/README.md

 // if you don't use tdd: insert errors into the production code to test the tests. https://github.com/97-things/97-things-every-programmer-should-know/tree/master/en/thing_95

 "Algorithms + data structures = software" Adapted from Niklaus Wirth

-Abstractions + testing = engineering
+"Abstractions + testing = engineering" Marco Gähler

--> software engineering = algorithms + data structures + abstractions + testing
+=> software engineering = algorithms + data structures + abstractions + testing

 It may sound surprising to you, but proper testing is an absolutely essential step towards writing better code.
 It forces you to write better code.
 In fact, this was the first chapter that I wrote for this book, exactly for this reason.

-In this chapter, we learn why tests are so important, how to write them and what to look out for when writing tests.
+In the following chapters, we learn why tests are so important, how to write them and what to look out for when writing tests.

 ## A short story about tests